bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:42 AM CT, June 22</p>
+<p class="updated_time"> Latest data: 11:55 AM CT, June 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Today's high is 70°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 62°
+- 63°
-- Overcast
+- Mostly Cloudy
-- 88% humidity
+- 87% humidity
 - 13 mph wind
-- 100% cloud cover
+- 73% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
 - 0.88 inches of rain in the past 24 hours

 <noscript>